clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 it's an astrological allegory.
 It makes sense when you start to interpret it in that manner.
 [See [The Book of Revelation](../biblenotes/revelation.htm)].
 The Old Testament also originated as an astrological allegory.
-The story of Adam and Eve is the story of Virgo and Bootes, the constellation next to Virgo.
+The story of Adam and Eve is the story of Virgo and Boötes, the constellation next to Virgo.
 The whole story of Moses is an astrological allegory.
 There is no evidence that any of it actually happened, and quite a lot of evidence that it didn't.
 So is the story of Joseph and his coat of many colors, the youngest and most favorite of twelve brothers.
 The number 12 again is a tip off that this is an astrological allegory of the 12 months of the year and the 12 signs of the